-Tuition for full-time day students covers a course load ranging from 12 to 19 credit hours per semester.
-A course load in excess of 19 credit hours requires prior academic approval and will be subject to an overload charge.
-The overload charge is 1/15 of the full time day semester rate per credit hour (the 2019-2020 overload rate is \$1,155 per credit hour).
+Tuition for full-time day students covers a course load ranging from 12 to 18 credit hours per semester.
+A course load in excess of 18 credit hours requires prior academic approval and will be subject to an overload charge.
+The overload charge is \$1,000 per credit.